rra/rra-c-util/README.md

 required.
 AIX binaries with AFS PAG support may not run on AIX systems that do not have an AFS client installed due to how AIX handles system calls.

-To run the full test suite, and to use the Perl test support libraries, Perl 5.6.2 or later is required.
-The following additional Perl modules will be used if present:

-* IPC::System::Simple
-* Test::MinimumVersion
-* Test::Perl::Critic
-* Test::Pod
-* Test::Spelling
-* Test::Strict

-All are available on CPAN.
-Those tests will be skipped if the modules are not available.

 To bootstrap from a Git checkout, or if you change the Automake files and need to regenerate Makefile.in, you will need Automake 1.11 or later.
 For